Developing a Lecture Script through Dialogue

 Sustainable implementation

-• Advertise the activity via the newletter channels of the department and its clusters.
+• Advertise via the newletter, and social channels of the university departments and their subdivisions.

 Expected impact of the CPD User Case

-• Teachers become aware of the background knowledge of the audience.
+• Teachers become more aware of their audience’s background knowledge.

-• Teachers develop learning material that is coherent.
+• Teachers develop learning materials that are coherent and well-structured.

 Plans for eventual continuation of the CPD within the same topic